-Teachers have a duty to deliver statutory areas of the curriculum and all teachers will be supported to develop their skills in delivering Relationships and Sex Education.
+Teachers have a duty to deliver statutory areas of the curriculum and all teachers will be supported to develop their skills in delivering non-statutory areas such as sex education.
 We will discuss relevant issues and staff concerns and, where appropriate, arrange training to enable staff members to feel confident in delivering the various aspects of Relationships Education.
 We will also encourage the sharing of good practice.
 We may also use team teaching to develop confidence.